 DOWN HE GOES…

 A little trivia: Did you know that Mount Sinai is about 7,500 feet high!
 Moses’ mountain climbing world record has never been beaten.
-Moses went up and down that thing eight times trying his damndest to keep everybody happy – God included – and look where it got him.
+Moses went up and down that thing eight times, trying his damnedest to keep everybody happy – God included – and look where it got him.

-Anyway, when the Israelites saw the lightning and heard the thunder they shrank back in fear.
+Anyway, when the Israelites saw the lightning and heard the thunder, they shrank back in fear.
 They ran from him to a safer place with shiny, mute, fake gods that they created themselves.
-They preferred distant respect over intimate relationship: Out of reach, out of range, out of earshot.
+They preferred distant respect over an intimate relationship: Out of reach, out of range, out of earshot.

 Okay, fine, history tells us that is not how it went down.
 It was actually worse!

-I had my own AHA moment when I watched my kid’s classes full of six-year-olds go though that ritual.
-Deep down I had to wonder what offense a child would possibly have to commit to rile God!
+I had my own AHA moment when I watched my kid’s classes full of six-year-olds go through that ritual.
+Deep down, I had to wonder what offense a child would possibly have to commit to rile God!
 It made no sense to me.

 He adds that there was also the required annual confession for everyone else as well and that this requirement was “imposed, at least in part, by church leaders who expected priests to interrogate penitents and learn if they might be heretics.”
 Sneaky inquisitors – the lot of them!

-There was a period of time, after my adult conversion, when I faithfully and fearfully adhered to the requirements of going to confession.
-Though, admittedly, I tried to disguise my voice or go to a different church.
+After my adult conversion, there was a period of time when I faithfully and fearfully adhered to the requirements of going to confession.
+Admittedly, I tried to disguise my voice or go to a different church.
 So, I’m sitting – sorry – kneeling in the dark spewing all my wretchedness and waiting for the easy-peasy penance that every penitent receives, from grandma’s admission of missing one Mass in seventy years because she was in a coma to abusive priests on their way to another assignment (ohhhhh, don’t get me started!).
-The only difference seems to be the number of Hail Marys and Our Fathers required to wipe the slate clean.
+The only difference seems to be the number of Hail Marys and Our Fathers required to clean the slate.
 Done.
-Then you’re off the hook till you screw up again which for me was likely that same day.
+Then you’re off the hook till you screw up again, which was likely that same day for me.
 I kid you not, there were times I would ask God to take me right out of the Box – while I was all shiny clean – but please hurry!

 Then, I quit “going” to confession.
 It happened when I was able to realize that God isn’t interested in how many prayers we can memorize, or if we meet our Hail Mary obligation.
 But rather, how sincere we are about changing and correcting our offenses.

-I now long for intimacy that allows me to go straight to the source any time I mess up.
-I don’t have to wait till Saturday between the hours of 3:30 and 4:45 and I don’t have to wait in line.
-And, bonus, I have never experienced one bit of thunder, lightening, or annoying trumpet noises!
+I now long for intimacy that allows me to go straight to the source whenever I mess up.
+I don’t have to wait till Saturday between 3:30 and 4:45, and I don’t have to wait in line.
+And, bonus, I have never experienced one bit of thunder, lightning, or annoying trumpet noises!

-I would like to end this post by sharing how three amazing people (and many more since) helped me along the path to a relationship with God: Brennon Manning, Thomas Merton and Henri Nouwen.
+I would like to end this post by sharing how three amazing people (and many more since) helped me along the path to a relationship with God: Brennon Manning, Thomas Merton, and Henri Nouwen.
 Sure, they were all qualified to hear confessions and dole out penance, but that is not how people change.
-Rather, it was seeing how they lived their faith that helped me change how I live mine!
+Instead, seeing how they lived their faith helped me change how I live mine!

 They professed to the world their failings AND their trust that they could draw close to God because his love is unconditional, merciful, and grace-filled.
 Because they believed that, so can I!
 They have all inspired me to long for that God!

-I can now profess that, yes, I am a paradox of misfitted pieces: I love and hate, forgive and hold grudges, accept and judge others.
+I can now profess that, yes, I am a paradox of misfitted pieces: I love and hate, forgive and hold grudges, and accept and judge others.
 At times, eager to give and other times, selfish.
-I can sing praises to God and curse the jerk that just cut me off in traffic all in the same breath.
-And on some really bad, terrible, horrible, dreadful days I can be all of those parts at once!
+I can sing praises to God and curse the jerk that cut me off in traffic in the same breath.
+And on some really bad, terrible, horrible, dreadful days, I can be all those parts at once!

-So, the question before us seems to be: Do we stay stuck at the foot of the mountain or go all in?
+So, the question before us is: Do we stay stuck at the foot of the mountain or go all in?
 Going all in is what St. Augustine meant when he said, “The glory of God is man fully alive”.